-MSO's Music on the Hill proudly returns to present a seventh season of chamber music.
-Founded by former MSO Concertmaster Lydia Miller Choorapuzha, these concerts aim to deepen the bond between musicians and audiences and offer a new and intimate kind of performance in the Minnesota River Valley.

-What is Chamber Music?

-Chamber music is written for a small group of musicians and traditionally performed in a small venue.
-The word “chamber” refers to the palace chamber where such music was performed during Mozart’s time.

-Today, chamber music is regularly performed everywhere from concert halls to neighborhood bars.
-There is only one player per part, unlike a symphony where as many as twenty-four violinists play the same part.
-Also, unlike a symphony, there is no conductor leading the ensemble.
-The lack of a single leader requires each performer to share in the responsibilities of leading.
-To see information on our symphonic orchestra, click here.

-Update | MSO's Music on the Hill proudly returns to present a seventh season of chamber music.
+MSO's Music on the Hill proudly returns to present an eighth season of chamber music.
 Founded by former MSO Concertmaster Lydia Miller Choorapuzha, these concerts aim to deepen the bond between musicians and audiences and offer a new and intimate kind of performance in the Minnesota River Valley.

 What is Chamber Music?

 Chamber music is written for a small group of musicians and traditionally performed in a small venue.
 The word “chamber” refers to the palace chamber where such music was performed during Mozart’s time.

 Today, chamber music is regularly performed everywhere from concert halls to neighborhood bars.
 There is only one player per part, unlike a symphony where as many as twenty-four violinists play the same part.
 Also, unlike a symphony, there is no conductor leading the ensemble.
 The lack of a single leader requires each performer to share in the responsibilities of leading.
 To see information on our symphonic orchestra, click here.